Posted By admin on April 16, 2014

 • THE MASS IN FOCUS Monsignor Prior presents a weekly commentary about each Sunday’s Mass on Catholicphilly.com, the new-media replacement for the Catholic Standard and Times.

-• PLEASE PRAY FOR THE SICK Baby Claudia, Baby Rachel, Baby Regan, Baby Ryan, Mary C, Nancy Baradziej, Una “Winnie” Carney, Joseph Celinski, James Comfort, Brenda Council, John Daly, Russell DeGrassa, Peter DellaVecchia, John DiGiovanna, Mary Divine, Eileen, Orestes Fundora, John Fuoco, Thomas G., Gregory, Frank Giunta, Frank Hoenisch, B. K., M. K., Dana K., Martin C. Kenneally, III, Mrs. Kennedy, Billy Kozak, Baby Kellan Krajcar, Rose Kupiec, Kevin Lamanna, Esther Lange, Mads Arthur Lange, Dorthea Lavana, Ann M., Gloria M., Joseph McCann, David McCarron, Pete McCue, John McDonnell, Babies Riley and Cassidy McVan, Cathy Mannino, Annette Macecevic, Joseph Macecevic, Jr., Mary Carmella Neumann, Erin Nowack, Elaine O., Arty Peake, Alexander Peters, Jennifer Prazeres, David Provost, Laraine Richmond, Radames Rivera, Maureen Rudolph, Louise Gotti-Russell, Baby Declan Sargent, Martina Scully, Anna Skoutelas, John Sinzer, First Lieutenant Ryan Timoney, Melanie Tooher, Sue Torelli, Lois Wagner, John Weber, and all residents of Manor Care and Arden Court
+• PLEASE PRAY FOR THE SICK Baby Claudia, Baby Rachel, Baby Regan, Baby Ryan, Mary C, Nancy Baradziej, Una “Winnie” Carney, Joseph Celinski, James Comfort, Mike Conrad, Brenda Council, John Daly, Russell DeGrassa, Peter DellaVecchia, Mary Divine, Eileen, Orestes Fundora, John Fuoco, Thomas G., Gregory, Frank Giunta, Abby Haggerty, Frank Hoenisch, B. K., M. K., Dana K., Martin C. Kenneally III, Mrs. Kennedy, Billy Kozak, Baby Kellan Krajcar, Rose Kupiec, Kevin Lamanna, Esther Lange, Mads Arthur Lange, Dorthea Lavana, Ann M., Gloria M., Julian Monteiro, Joseph McCann, David McCarron, Pete McCue, John McDonnell, Babies Riley and Cassidy McVan, Cathy Mannino, Annette Macecevic, Joseph Macecevic, Jr., Mary Carmella Neumann, Erin Nowack, Elaine O., Arty Peake, Alexander Peters, Jennifer Prazeres, David Provost, Laraine Richmond, Radames Rivera, Maureen Rudolph, Louise Gotti-Russell, Baby Declan Sargent, Martina Scully, Anna Skoutelas, John Sinzer, Evelyn Taylor, First Lieutenant Ryan Timoney, Melanie Tooher, Sue Torelli, John Weber and all residents of Manor Care and Arden Court

 • WE VISIT THE SICK If a family member is sick, in the hospital, at home or in a Nursing Home, and would like a short visit by one of our members, please call the Parish Office at 215.295.4102.